Ideal and Real Gases Properties

 The value of Z decreases attains minimum and then increases with the increased pressure.
 Hydrogen and helium gas have baffled this compression trend and the curve rise with increased pressure from the very beginning.
 Carbon dioxide can be easily liquified and Z dips sharply below the ideal gas line in the low-pressure region.

 TB called Boyle temperature, the initial slope at TB zero.
 At TB, the Z vs P line of the tangent to that of real gas when pressure approaches zero but latter rises above the ideal line only very slowly.
-Thus, at TB real gas behaves ideally over a wide range of pressure, because the effect of the size of the gaseous molecule and intermolecular forces roughly compensate each other.
+Therefore, at TB real gas behaves ideally over a wide range of pressure.
+Because the effect of the size of the gaseous molecule and intermolecular forces roughly balanced each other.
+Hence, the Boyle temperature of hydrogen, helium molecules is -156°, -249°C respectively.

-An example of a single parameter called the compressibility used to compare the extent of deviation of the real gases from ideal behavior.
+An example of a single parameter called the compressibility used to compare the extent of deviation of the real gases from ideal behavior in learning chemistry or physics.
+For ideal gas molecules, Z = PV/RT.

 - When Z=1, there is no deviation from the ideal behavior.

-- When Z ≠ 1, the departure of the value of Z from unity is a measure of the extent of non-ideality.
+- When Z ≠ 1, the departure of the unit value of Z is a measure of the extent of non-ideality.

 - Zく1, the gas is a more compressible then ideal gases, and when Z 〉1, less compressible then ideal gases.